hoverinc/hover-capture-ios/Sources/HVCaptureSDK/HVCaptureSDK.docc/GettingStarted.md

 }
 ```

+While running this in `applicationDidFinishLaunching` would be ideal, at a minimum it should be run at some point prior to starting a capture session.

 ### Creating a Capture Session

-The host app can launch the SDK in any way it sees fit, as long as there is an active ViewController somewhere in the app.
-Here is one example using SwiftUI of launching the SDK capture flow on a button click:
+The host app can launch the SDK in any way it sees fit, as long as there is an active `ViewController` running somewhere in the app.
+Here is a minimal example of launching the SDK capture flow on a button click using `SwiftUI`:

 ```swift
 import HVCamera